pritis-spektra/dvlprprdctvtyghdepth/Lab02/Lab2.md

     ![](./media/image31.png)

 20. Now, re-run the mvn clean test.
 The build is successful now and all tests passed.

     ![](./media/image32.png)

-21. Run the application now with - mvn spring-boot:run .
-Application
-    will start up and running
+21. Run the application now with - +++mvn spring-boot:run+++ .
+Application  will start up and running

     ![](./media/image33.png)